 The smells were a bit more than I could handle at first.
 I had to remind myself that people are not to be identified by any of their faults, but who Jesus says they are.
-As I overcame my first impressions, I realized that they were nicer than how the media portrays them.
-I was hit really hard in the gut, when I recognized that even these people are loved by Jesus.
+As I overcame my first impressions, I realized that the people seeking these services were nicer than how the media portrays them.
+I was hit really hard in the gut, when I recognized that Jesus loves them too.
 We don’t realize that there are people who go through hard circumstances in life and that the way they cope just looks different from how we cope.

 I was awed by the leader of the UGM team.
-She has such a heart for the forgotten because she used to be one of them.
+She has such a heart for the people that use these services because she once needed them as well.
 But God got a hold of her and she was radically changed by Jesus.
 It reminded me that God doesn’t forget about us, He loves us.
 Our part in belonging to the Body of Christ is that we get to be the hands and feet to show that love.